pokt-network/poktroll/docusaurus/docs/develop/developer_guide/quickstart.md

 There are three primary tools you'll use to develop and interact with the network:

-1. `poktrolld` - the Pocket Node CLI
+1. `poktrolld` - the POKT Node CLI
 2. `make` - a collection of helpers to make your life easier
 3. `ignite` - a tool to manage the local k8s cluster